ELTEbioinformatics/BacCurate/docs/collection_date.md

 ### Date formats

 A list of named regex patterns are loaded from `config/date.yaml`.
-Each is tied to a precision score.
+Each pattern has a precision score.
 Inputs that do not match any known pattern are rejected.

 Time components (`HH:MM:SS`, timezone offsets) are stripped before pattern matching.
 Any year